Sabina Vajrača

 Director | Writer | Philosopher

-When not making movies Sabina can be found practicing philosophy, playing dress-up, quoting Balašević, and dancing to the beats of The Hot Sardines, preferably in full 1920s gear, with a good single-malt in hand.
+When not making movies, Sabina can be found practicing philosophy, playing dress-up, quoting Balašević, and dancing to the beats of The Hot Sardines, preferably in full 1920s gear, with a good single-malt in hand.

 AWARDS (selected)

-Hayama Residency Artist-in-Residence (2023)
+Hayama Residency (2023)

 Lynn Shelton's "Of a Certain Age" Grant Finalist (2021) ~ For Buraz

-FEST Pitching Forum Award (2021) ~ For Buraz
+FEST Pitching Forum Winner (2021) ~ For Buraz

 Best Director, Catalina Film Festival (2021) ~ Voodoo Macbeth